hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/06-basic-deployment-with-backstage.md

     <img width=1200" height="500" src="./images/basic-app-select.png">
 </p>

 - In the next screen, type demo for the name field, then click `Review`, then `Create`.
-Once steps run, click the `Open In Catalog` button to go to the entity page.
+Once the steps run, click the `Open In Catalog` button to go to the entity page.

 <p align="center">
     <img width=1200" height="500" src="./images/basic-app-creation.png">